What is oxcarbazepine?

 Oxcarbazepine may also be used for purposes not listed in this medication guide.

-You should not take this medication if you are allergic to oxcarbazepine.
+You should not take this medicine if you are allergic to oxcarbazepine or eslicarbazepine.

-To make sure you can safely take oxcarbazepine, tell your doctor if you have:
+To make sure oxcarbazepine is safe for you, tell your doctor if you have ever had:

-Some young people have thoughts about suicide when first taking an antidepressant.
-Your doctor will need to check your progress at regular visits while you are using oxcarbazepine.
+Some people have thoughts about suicide while taking oxcarbazepine.
+Your doctor will need to check your progress at regular visits.
 Your family or other caregivers should also be alert to changes in your mood or symptoms.

 If you are pregnant, your name may be listed on a pregnancy registry.
 This is to track the outcome of the pregnancy and to evaluate any effects of oxcarbazepine on the baby.